antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 - __Set up a GitHub Project:__ Create a project in GitHub and set up an Environment within your project.
 - __Add GitHub Secrets:__ Store credentials securely as GitHub secrets to ensure they are not exposed in your repository.

-Worth mentioning is that there could be more to configuration and think about if you where to use Postman in a production environment.
+Worth mentioning is that there could be more to configuration to think about if you where to use Postman in a production environment.

 When you have configured both Postman and Github, setting up the Github actions is the simple part.
-Open up Postman, go to the "Run Collection" menu and under the "Run on CI/CD" and from here you can configure the CI/CD settings such as environments, if you are using Github or Azure DevOps, Linux or Windows machine and etc. When you are ready, simply copy the CLI commands and paste the code into your project.
+Open up Postman, go to the "Run Collection" menu and under the "Run on CI/CD".
+From here you can configure the CI/CD settings such as environments, if you are using Github or Azure DevOps, Linux or Windows machine and etc. When you are ready, simply copy the CLI commands and paste the code into your project.
 For Github Actions it will look similar to this:
 ```
 name: Automated API tests using Postman CLI
 on: push